Manishearth/manishearth.github.io/source/drafts/ffi.md

 ---
 layout: post
 title: "Integrating Rust and C++ in Firefox"
-date: 2018-09-29 12:08:46 -0700
+date: 2021-02-15 12:08:46 -0700
 comments: true
 categories: [rust, c++, programming]
 ---

 _This post was originally drafted in August 2018, but I never got around to finishing it.
-As such, **a lot of the recommendations in it may be outdated**, given the relative infancy of the interop space at the time.
-I was told that the post is still useful in this form so I decided to finish and publish it anyway, while attempting to mark things which are actually outdated._
+As such, parts of its framing (e.g. the focus on bindgen) are outdated, given the relative infancy of the interop space at the time.
+I was recently told that the post is still useful in this form so I decided to finish and publish it anyway, while attempting to mark outdated things as such when I notice them.
+Everything after the allocators section was written near the time of publication._

 In 2017 I worked on the [Stylo] project, uplifting Servo's CSS engine ("style system") into Firefox's browser engine ("Gecko").
 This involved a _lot_ of gnarly FFI between Servo's Rust codebase and Firefox's C++ codebase.
 There were a